Infineon/mtb-example-psoc4-blinky/README.md

    Default location: */ModusToolbox/tools_3.0/fw-loader/bin*

    Select the SWD mode by running the `Select_SWD` batch file to program the CY8CKIT-040T kit.
 SWD mode is the default mode set upon reset, hence running the batch file can be skipped if the kit is connected for the first time.
-For detailed information, see **Step 3** of **Section 2.3** in [CY8CKIT-040T kit user guide](www.infineon.com/002-34472).
+For detailed information, see **Section 2.3.1** in [CY8CKIT-040T kit user guide](www.infineon.com/002-34472).

 3. Program the board using one of the following: